 A NOTE ON BEARS:

 Although south-central Alaska is home to both black and brown bears, bears normally avoid humans whenever possible.
-Bear sightings are rare but exciting, and the risk of attack is virtually non-existent when travelling in large groups.
-Camper orientation will include a presentation on bear awareness and safety, stressing proper human behaviors and practices when travelling in bear country.
+Bear sightings are rare but exciting, and the risk of attack is virtually non-existent when traveling in large groups.
+Camper orientation will include a presentation on bear awareness and safety, stressing proper human behaviors and practices when traveling in bear country.
 As a precaution, trip leaders will carry “bear spray” on all hikes.
 We will observe bears from an elevated boardwalk and learn about their ecology and behavior at the Alaska Wildlife Conservation Center.

 PROGRAM ITINERARY

 Confirmed itineraries will be posted online and emailed to you approximately 3-4 weeks prior to your departure date.
 Even these confirmed itineraries will be subject to some change.
 We rely on our staff on the ground to make decisions regarding the itinerary that is in the best interest of the whole group at the time.
-Factors that contribute to these decisions include traffic, delays, spending more time elsewhere, allowing teens more time to decompress, weather or other logistics concerns.
+Factors that contribute to these decisions include traffic, delays, spending more time elsewhere, allowing teens more time to decompress, weather, or other logistics concerns.
 This can mean reading the group and taking out an activity that someone may look forward to.
-While this is rare, we feel that the experience of traveling as a group and the experiences the teens have rather than the sites is what makes the experience meaningful and the sites, while important are only part of the experience.
+While this is rare, we feel that the experience of traveling as a group and the experiences the teens have, rather than the sites, is what makes the experience meaningful.
+The sites, while important, are only part of the experience.
 Please understand that we are often not able to update parents in real time about these decisions, but know our staff are taking good care of your teens.
 Thank you in advance for your understanding.

 FRIENDS & FAMILY UPDATES